top of page

 PHASE 2

-Phase 2 cytochrome P450 enzymes are important in turning Phase 1 enzyme byproducts into compounds that are safe for the body to excrete through the kidneys (urination and sweat).
+Phase 2 cytochrome P450 enzymes are important in turning the Phase 1 enzyme byproducts into compounds that are safe for the body to excrete through the kidneys (urination and sweat) and bowel movements.

 Phase 2 Supporting Therapies